1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Median annual salary: $22,048

-Each year, it seems fewer and fewer people are singing, “Let’s all go the movies.”
+Each year, it seems fewer and fewer people are singing, “Let’s all go to the movies.”
 Explanations for the fall in box-office sales include high ticket prices, fewer quality movies (Marvel Studio productions aside) and shorter time between theater runs to in-home availability.
 Whatever the reason, results are the same—fewer theaters and lower demand for the people who work there.
 Plus, those manning the equipment to play the movies have lower skill requirements, given advancing technology.

 As an audio and video equipment technician, you can still put your AV skills to work—and enjoy greater opportunities to do so.
 There are already nearly 100,200 of these workers in the U.S., setting up systems in offices, arenas, hotels, schools, hospitals and homes.
 And that count is expected to grow 15.3% over the next decade.
 Median pay is $41,226 a year.
 Entry level workers typically need a postsecondary nondegree award or certificate, which can take up to a year to earn.